 Mortgage companies have always had panels of law firms they are content to work with, but in the past few years big names such as Santander, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have represented them for many years.

 Mortgage companies point to the increase in fraud as the reason for the cull – criteria have been stiffened as a smaller panel is easier to oversee.
 Banks tend not to reveal how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is hearing daily from firms that have been removed from panels.
 Plenty of firms are unaware that they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
 Your buyers are not going to have any impact on this.

-Have just purchased a probate house at auction in Baschurch.
-Conveyancing is required.
+My bid for a property was accepted at auction in Baschurch.
+Conveyancing is needed.
 What happens now?

-Now that you have legally committed yourself to purchase you will need to appoint a conveyancing solicitor as a matter of urgency as you will have a tight a fixed date to complete the purchase.
-An auction property will ordinarily have a corresponding legal set of papers.
-This will likely include evidence of title and search results.
-Where you are dealing with leasehold property the legal papers should include a copy of the lease, management information and a sellers leasehold information form and other conveyancing paperwork relating to a leasehold property.
-You should give this to the solicitor instructed by you as soon as possible.
-You also need to ensure that your finances are organised to complete on the date specified in the contract.
+Now that you have exchanged you must find a conveyancing lawyer quickly as you now have a fast approaching a fixed date to complete the purchase.
+Every auction property should have a corresponding legal pack.
+This will likely include the copy title deeds, local authority and drainage searches.
+If you have purchased leasehold property the conveyancing pack should contain a copy of the lease, management information and a sellers leasehold information form and other conveyancing paperwork relating to a leasehold property.
+You need to hand this to the conveyancer working for you ASAP.
+Do make sure that you have funds organised to complete on the on the contractual date .